 The first part of the hike to Fan Lau is very easy.
 All you have to do is walk on the paved road.
 But beware of cars – this is an actual road.

 There are signs along Lantau Trail Section 8.
 Keep following the road.
-When the road splits, keep right.
-And when it splits again, keep right again.
+When it splits, keep right.
+When it splits again, keep right again.

 Hike up to the first viewpoint peak